This is where all 50 states stand on reopening

 Pennsylvania

-Pennsylvania Gov. Tim Wolf issued stay-at-home orders across the state until April 30.
+Gov. Tom Wolf issued stay-at-home orders across the state until April 30.

-Pennsylvania has joined a coalition with the Northeastern states of New Jersey, New York, Connecticut, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from NY Governor Andrew Cuomo's office.
+Pennsylvania has joined a coalition with the Northeastern states of New Jersey, New York, Connecticut, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from New York Gov. Andrew Cuomo's office.

 "Every time we talk about opening something up, we're going to be prolonging this phase," Wolf told reporters on Friday.

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.